erhathaway/router-primitives/README.md

 welcomeModalRouter.show();
 ```

 ...But, how do we create the actual Routers?
 Simple!
-With a router declaration object:
+With a router declaration object and composable primitives:

 ```
 import manager from 'router-primitives'